unagpal/llama_pruning_quantization/README.md

 ### C. Specify for Training or For Inference or if Both

-No model training is included in this repo.
+No model training is included in this project: only inference, post-training quantization, and pruning.

 To run GPTQ quantization on LLAMA, run the following within virtual environment venv from step A:
 ```bash